vanuverma/dedup-website/README.md

 ## 📄 License

-This website is part of the Unique File Organizer project, licensed under MIT License.
+This website is part of the DeDup project, licensed under MIT License.

 ## 🤝 Contributing